-One of the most common questions we receive at Medicare Hero is which supplement plan is better, Medicare Plan N vs G?
-If you’re wondering the same thing then follow long as we explain the difference between Plan G and Plan G so you can make a well informed decision when choosing your Medicare coverage.
+One of the most common questions we receive at Medicare Hero is which supplement plan is better, Medicare Plan N vs. G?
+If you’re wondering the same thing, then follow along as we explain the difference between Plan G and Plan N so you can make a well-informed decision when choosing your Medicare coverage.
 Let’s get started by talking about the basics of how Medicare Supplement plans work.

 How Do Medicare Supplement Plans Work?

-Before we discuss what is the difference between Plan N and Plan G, there are two main key points that are first important to understand:
+Before we discuss what the difference between Plan N and Plan G is, there are two main key points that are first important to understand:

-#1 – There are no networks for Medicare Supplement Plans.
-This means that you can use any doctor or any hospital in the country that accepts Medicare, regardless of which of Medicare Supplement Plan you choose.
+This means that you can use any doctor or any hospital in the country that accepts Medicare, regardless of which Medicare Supplement Plan you choose.
 Additionally, there are no referrals required.
 Meaning you can see any doctor without any doctor referrals to see them.

-#2 – All Medicare Supplement Plans are standardized.
 Meaning that every insurance company must offer identical coverage.
-For example, Medicare Supplement Plan G offered by Company A, is the exactly the same as Plan G offered by Company B. The coverage is exactly the same, no matter which company you choose.
-So you might be asking yourself… So then what’s the difference between companies?
+For example, Medicare Supplement Plan G offered by Company A is the exact same as Plan G offered by Company B. The coverage is the same, no matter which company you choose.
+So you might be asking yourself… So then, what’s the difference between companies?
 The difference is the price you pay.

 What Is The Difference Between Medicare Plan G and Plan N?

-Medicare Part B Deductible: You may be wondering, does Medicare Supplement Plan N cover Part B deductible?
-The simple answer is no. Both Plan N and Plan G do not cover the small annual Part B deductible of $203.
-This means when you go to the doctor the first time in the beginning of the year, you will have to pay this $203 deductible out of pocket with either of these plans.
+You may be wondering, does Medicare Supplement Plan N cover Part B deductible?
+Unfortunately, the simple answer is no. Both Plan N and Plan G do not cover the small annual Part B deductible of $226.
+This means when you go to the doctor the first time at the beginning of the year, you will have to pay this $226 deductible out of pocket with either of these plans.

-Doctor Visit Copay: As you can tell from looking at the chart, all doctor visit copays will be 100% covered by Plan G. On the other hand, Medicare Plan N benefits, you are required to pay a $20 copay for every doctor visit you go to.
-So, ultimately, if you are a person that visits the doctor frequently, this could definitely add up over the course of a year.
+As you can tell from looking at the chart, all doctor visit copays will be 100% covered by Plan G. But, on the other hand, with Medicare Plan N benefits, you must pay a $20 copay for every doctor visit you go to.
+So, ultimately, if you are a person who visits the doctor frequently, this could definitely add up over a year.

-Emergency Room Visit Copay: Just like the doctor visits, if you chose Plan G, there will be no additional copays for unexpected ER visits.
-However, with Part N, there will be a $50 copay every ER visit.
+Like doctor visits, if you chose Plan G, there will be no additional copays for unexpected ER visits.
+However, with Part N, there will be a $50 copay for every ER visit.

 Excess Charges Explained

-So here’s how excess charges work… Doctors and other healthcare providers that haven’t signed an agreement to accept something called “Medicare Assignment” can charge you up to 15% over the Medicare approved amount.
+How So here’s how excess charges work… Doctors and other healthcare providers that haven’t signed an agreement to accept something called “Medicare Assignment” can charge you up to 15% over the Medicare-approved amount.
 This additional amount is considered a Medicare Part B excess charge.

 What Are My Rates Based On?

 The rates for Medicare Supplement don’t just vary from company to company; plan rates also vary tremendously across the United States, and more importantly, from person to person.
 Medigap Rates are typically based on your age, gender, zip code, and tobacco use.

-You might be wondering what the cost of Medicare Plan N vs cost of Medicare Plan G; as that can be a great factor for which plan you choose.
-Since Medicare Part N does not provide the same amount of coverage as Plan G, clearly you will have a lower Medicare Plan N cost.
-However, the difference in cost is very minor.
-In most cases, the cost of Medicare Plan N will be an average of $15 – $30 per month less then Plan G. To see a real life example and get a behind the scenes look at the quoting software we use, click on this video HERE.
+Medicare Supplement Quote You might be wondering what the cost of Medicare Plan N vs. the cost of Medicare Plan G; as that can be a great factor for which plan you choose.
+Since Medicare Part N does not provide the same amount of coverage as Plan G, clearly, you will have a lower Medicare Plan N cost.
+However, the difference in cost is minor.
+In most cases, the cost of Medicare Plan N will be an average of $15 – $30 per month less than Plan G. To see a real-life example and get a behind-the-scenes look at the quoting software we use, click on this video HERE.

-However, if you only went to the doctor once a month, with that $20 co-pay that’s going to pretty much discount the savings in premiums that you would have with Plan N and it still leaves you exposed with the ER copay and the excess charges that you might incur.
+However, if you only went to the doctor once a month, with that $20 co-pay, that’s going to pretty much discount the savings in premiums than you would have with Plan N, and it still leaves you exposed with the ER copay and the excess charges that you might incur.